-The night before the Aofushigaki Ritual at Miho Shrine.
-The man who is responsible for the lantern touch keeps the fire alive during the ceremony.
+The Yoi-Matsuri ceremony, the night before the Aofushigaki Ritual at Miho Shrine.
+The man responsible for the lantern touch keeps the fire alive during the ceremony.

 Surrounded by the rich forest of the Shimane Peninsula and overlooking Miho Bay, Miho Shrine is the head of more than 3,000 dedicated to Ebisu, divinity of the sea, merchants and music.

 This small town of Mihonoseki is home to many rituals.
 Two of the most important ones are based on stories in the Kojiki (“Record of Ancient Matters”), the oldest existing record of Japanese mythology.

 Two Toya (a person who serves god) sit in front of the altar.

 Hina-ningyō (雛人形), a set of ornamental dolls that represents the Emperor and Empress in traditional costumes of the Heian period, is displayed at a ryokan hotel in Mihonoseki.
 It is for Hina-matsuri (雛祭り), also called Girl’s Day in Japan—a celebration to pray for the health and happiness of young girls on March 3rd.

 Ondo (left) and Tomodo (right) girls sit in front of the altar during the Aofushigaki Ritual.